Find a Therapist for Panic Disorder

 Psychiatric Nurse Practitioner

 Carla Weismantel is a Psychiatric Nurse Practitioner in Milwaukee, Wisconsin.
-They treat Panic, Depression, Abuse.
+They treat Panic, Abuse, Substance Use.

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.